R0GGER/NextDNS-DoH/README.md

 2. Enter your NextDNS configuration ID and optionally a device name (defaults to this PC’s name).
 3. Optionally enable NextDNS immediately.
 4. Left-click the tray icon to toggle [on](/screenshots/systray_nextdns_on.png) or [off](/screenshots/systray_nextdns_off.png), or [right-click](/screenshots/config.png) for **Settings**, **Start with Windows**, and **Exit**.
+5. In **Settings**, **Run as a Windows service** keeps NextDNS applied at startup, before you sign in, and again when a network connects. **Start with Windows** still only controls the tray icon.

 Two situations still fall back to a UAC prompt per change:

 - Running `nextdns-doh.exe` portable, without the installer.
-There are no scheduled tasks then.
+There are no scheduled tasks then, and the Windows service cannot be registered from that copy.
 - Using the app from a second Windows account.
 The tasks are registered for the account that ran the installer.

 ### Updates